Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 EAP type

-• Server Trust – Certificate server names: Add one or more common names used on your RADIUS server certificates issued by your trusted CA. For the SecureW2 RADIUS it’s: radius01.securew2.com
+• Server Trust – Certificate server names: Add one or more common names on your RADIUS server certificates issued by your trusted CA. For the SecureW2 RADIUS it’s: radius01.securew2.com

 • Root certificate for server validation – Select an existing trusted Root certificate profile, created in the Creating a Trusted Certificate Profile – RADIUS Server Root CA Certificate section.
-This certificate is presented to the server when the client connects to the network, and is used to authenticate the connection.
+This certificate is presented to the server when the client connects to the network and is used to authenticate the connection.
 Select OK to save your changes.

 • Client Authentication – Client certificate for client authentication (Identity certificate): Select the SCEP profile created previously in the Creating a SCEP Certificate Profile section.
 This certificate is the identity presented by the device to the server to authenticate the connection.
 Select OK to save your changes.